 3. BaconFest in Pennsylvania, USA

-5th to 6th of November 2022 (First weekend of the month annually)
+4th – 5th of November 2023 (First weekend of the month annually)

 Bacon strips, bacon strips, bacon strips – best line of any cookery show ever (not seen Epic Meal Time?).

-Whether its served with beans, in a roll, on a burger, lathered in sauce, with a fry up, round a prune, or a prawn… there’s not much bacon doesn’t go with.
+Whether it’s served with beans, in a roll, on a burger, slathered in sauce, with a fry up, round a prune, or a prawn… there’s not much bacon doesn’t go with.
 For US-based Babe lovers Pennsylvania’s BaconFest is a chance to make their way through all things streaky, smoked and cured in the name of getting in the spirit.

 Across one weekend (November 5th and 6th) BaconFest puts together a pork-packed schedule full of bacon-loving events to entertain the little piggies as well as the big ones.